Illinois State accepts a maximum of:

 Our Transfer Guides show you how specific courses transfer to Illinois State from your Illinois community college.

-iTransfer helps students transferring between colleges and universities in Illinois with general education coursework.
+iTransfer helps students transferring between colleges and universities in Illinois with general education coursework, known as the Illinois Articulation Initiative (IAI).

-u.select is a nationwide, online advising tool to help you find course equivalencies and degree requirements at participating institutions (throughout the U.S.).
+Transferology is a nationwide, online evaluation tool to help you find course equivalencies at participating institutions (throughout the U.S.).

 - Illinois State University operates on a semester calendar, so hours taken at an institution following a quarter or other calendar will be converted to semester hours.